Pros and cons of solar energy for your business

 To put it simply, solar can be a fantastic, eco-friendly investment for many businesses, but it isn’t for everyone.
-Deciding whether or not to go solar can have a big impact on your business's bottom line.
-To understand how solar can help, or not help, you need unbiased, accurate information.
+Deciding whether or not to go solar can greatly impact your business's bottom line.
+To understand how solar can help or not help, you need unbiased, accurate information.

-You might be wondering if you can get unbiased information from us, a solar installation company.
+You might wonder if you can get unbiased information from us, a solar installation company.
 That’s a fair concern.
-What we’ll say is that we believe solar can provide powerful financial and environmental benefits to many, but not all businesses.
+We’ll say that solar can provide powerful financial and environmental benefits to many, but not all businesses.
 Tricking an organization into going solar when it’s not best for them just to generate business isn’t good for our company either.

 So to help you understand whether or not solar is right for you, we’ve put together a list of pros and cons specific to solar for businesses.
-These will help guide you in understanding what benefits and disadvantages solar may bring to your business.
+These will help you understand solar's benefits and disadvantages to your business.

 The Pros of Solar Energy for Businesses

 Solar Energy Reduces Your Overhead

-It’s a simple business equation: reduce overhead, increase profits.
+It’s a simple business equation: reduce overhead, and increase profits.
 All businesses strive to boost efficiency and bolster the bottom line.
 Solar energy is one easy way you can achieve this.

 Installing a solar system allows your business to produce its own free electricity, knocking down a significant and unavoidable monthly expense.
 These savings are something you can get used to.
 Many solar panels are guaranteed for up to 25 to 30 years and may operate even longer, so you’ll be producing free electricity for decades.